moneymanagerex/moneymanagerex/README.md

 * You can open database file (both regular and encrypted) directly with [wxsqliteplus]
-* You can download dozen of cool reports from [general report] repository
+* You can download dozen of cool reports from [general reports] repository
 * Star it if you feel it is helpful [![st]][stargazers]

 [website]: https://moneymanagerex.org "MMEX website"